6. Fortnightly synchronous interactive seminar

 - Make the recording available in the LMS.

-- Summarise and reflect on the session in a Canvas announcement, discussion or ‘mail bag’ video .
+- Summarise and reflect on the session in an LMS announcement, discussion or ‘mail bag’ video .
 You can also share links to relevant resources or news articles.

 Support and resources